nantoniazzi/techio-markdown-extension-proposal/README.md

 I propose to use the label syntax to hide this:
 ```
-[TECHIO-RUN]: # (cmd:run.sh, stub:src/hello.js, title:Execute this program)
+[RUN]: # (cmd:run.sh, stub:src/hello.js, title:Execute this program)
 ```
 which is render as:

-[TECHIO-RUN]: # (command:run.sh, stub:src/hello.js, title:Execute this program)
+[RUN]: # (command:run.sh, stub:src/hello.js, title:Execute this program)

 _Nothing... but in the source code, the previous line has been inserted_

-With this syntax `[TECHIO-RUN]` is a reserved link label used to define an interactive code section.
+With this syntax `[RUN]` is a reserved link label used to define an interactive code section.
 The title is moved into an attribute of the token.
 We can also rely on a simplified syntax (not a json with all the heavy quotes) for the attributes name and values.

 ## Displayed interactive code section

 Most of the time, existing learning content also contains source code sample that should be displayed to the user.
-There is the triple backquote syntax for this.
+There is the triple backtick syntax for this.
 It is rendered like this:

 ```
 function hello() {